swiss-ai-center/a-guide-to-mlops/docs/the-guide/chapter-6-orchestrate-the-workflow-with-a-cicd-pipeline/index.md

 ## Steps

-### Create a Google Service Account to be used by the CI/CD pipeline
+### Create a Google Service Account key to be used by the CI/CD pipeline

 DVC will need to log in to Google Cloud to download the data inside the CI/CD pipeline.